 Those are always tough.
 On the last day these two young men woke up, they had no reason to believe that it was their last day among us.
 Nothing clued them to the notion that their lives on earth would soon come to a screeching halt, leaving the rest of us to deal with the emotional aftermath.

+And yet, it’s perhaps these kinds of deaths that provide me the greatest reminder of the futility and brevity of life, and the sheer urgency we should carry daily to live it well.
 When accosted by sudden death, there’s always a certain scripture that pervades my mind and spirit.
 James 4:14: “Yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes.”

 Pretty sobering thought when held in juxtaposition of how important we seem to think we are.